4 years full-time (plus optional placement year)

 You'll be supported by a professional skills module to hone your research techniques.
 You'll undertake a literature survey, write a review essay, develop a project plan and give oral and poster presentations in an end-of-year conference.

-Choose three of the following optional modules:
+You will choose three of the following option modules:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.